 But all is not lost for physical shops, on the contrary: with an effective city policy, many cities, such as Annecy or Amiens (content in French), have strongly revitalised their shopping streets.
 Thanks to the innovative ecosystem of logistics start-ups, shops can now offer omnichannel experiences (content in French) on a par with the biggest players.
 Banning the warehouse itself would only lead to it being moved to the borders of France, at the cost of increased pollution on the way.

 Finally, the impact of automation on employment is probably the main subject of opposition.
 This is a recurring debate on the notion of “progress”.
 However, elected representatives are little aware of the difficulty of recruiting for this type of function.
 When a traditional platform opens its doors, hundreds of handlers have to be found, jobs that are hard and poorly paid.
 62% of recruitment projects are considered “difficult” (content in French) in this sector, which is not very attractive.

 The automated warehouse does not make operators disappear.
 On the contrary, it is making their jobs evolve in the right direction, by offering employees ergonomic workstations and more rewarding career options, particularly in order preparation or maintenance.
 A fact rare enough to be highlighted: the automation projects carried out by SDZ ProcessRéa are the result of a consensus with the employees concerned.

 Far from simplifying speeches, logistics therefore needs political courage to promote virtuous economic development, both for people and for the environment.

-To go further: see the interview with Etienne Page, Director of Development of SDZ ProcessRéa, on Stéphane Soumier’s show.
+To go further: see the interview with Etienne Page (content in French), Director of Development of SDZ ProcessRéa, on Stéphane Soumier’s show.